unomena/restlet-sites/modules/org.restlet/learn/guide/2.3/extensions/apispark.md

 -   Display and edit this documentation within APISpark
 -   Synchronize Web API changes initiated from Restlet

 In this scenario, we’ll  load a WebAPI definition into APISpark.
 We’ll leverage the introspector tool provided in the APISpark extension.
-You can find a complete example of documentation generated via this extension here.
+You can find a complete example of documentation generated via this extension [here](https://apispark.com/apis/1427/versions/1/overview/), the description fields cannot be retrieved from the code, they were added manually.

 Launch process
 ==============